alanmackenzie/guide-to-enterprise-drupal/README.md

 ## Full Stack Anti-Patterns.

+### Abusing query parameters.

+* Page caching
+* Back-end stampede
+* Do redirects in .htaccess to avoid bootstrapping Drupal

 ### Using Memcache as the cache backend for ```cache_form```.

 Drupal's Form API uses a token unique to each user per form to prevent [CSRF](http://en.wikipedia.org/wiki/CSRF).